paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 **(b)**

-(1) The Secretary of the Navy may transfer to the Navy Reserve or the Marine Corps Reserve, and may order to active duty for such period of time as the Secretary prescribes (but not to exceed four years), a midshipman who breaches an agreement under subsection (a).
+(1) Subject to paragraph (4), the Secretary of the Navy may transfer to the Navy Reserve or the Marine Corps Reserve, and may order to active duty for such period of time as the Secretary prescribes (but not to exceed four years), a midshipman who breaches an agreement under subsection (a).
 The period of time for which a midshipman is ordered to active duty under this paragraph may be determined without regard to [section 651(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section651/a&num=0&edition=prelim).

 (2) A midshipman who is transferred to the Navy Reserve or Marine Corps Reserve under paragraph (1) shall be transferred in an appropriate enlisted grade or rating, as determined by the Secretary.

 (3) For the purposes of paragraph (1), a midshipman shall be considered to have breached an agreement under subsection (a) if the midshipman is separated from the Naval Academy under circumstances which the Secretary determines constitute a breach by the midshipman of the midshipman’s agreement to complete the course of instruction at the Naval Academy and accept an appointment as a commissioned officer upon graduation from the Naval Academy.

-(4) A midshipman who violates paragraph (5) of subsection (a) is not eligible for the alternative obligation under paragraph (1).
+(4) Each academic year, the Secretary of the Navy may transfer not more than five midshipmen, who obtain employment in violation of paragraph (5) of subsection (a), to the Selected Reserve of the Navy or the Selected Reserve of the Marine Corps.
+Each midshipman so transferred shall—

+  (A) serve as a commissioned officer—

+    (i) in an appropriate grade or rating, determined by the Secretary of the Navy; and

+    (ii) for a period, determined by the Secretary of the Navy, not longer than 10 years; and

+  (B) while so serving, participate in efforts to recruit and retain members of the armed forces.

 **(c)** The Secretary of the Navy shall prescribe regulations to carry out this section.
 Those regulations shall include—